chomosuke/RayTracing-in-Unity/README.md

 }
 ```

-If the function returns true in the update function, the position is changed back to the original position
+If the function returns true in the update function, the position is changed back to the original position.

 ## Vertex Shader :ocean: